zackybvbh/colory-legal/privacy.md

 ## 5. Data sharing

-We share data only with the service providers named above (Google Firebase, Google AdMob, Google Play Games, Google Play Billing, and RevenueCat), each acting under its own privacy policy, and only as needed to provide the App's features.
+We share data only with the providers named above, and only as needed to provide the App's
+features:

+- Most providers — **Google Firebase, Google Play Games, Google Play Billing, and RevenueCat** — act as our **service providers**, processing data on our behalf to deliver content, cloud sync, analytics, and subscriptions.
+- **Google AdMob** acts as an **independent advertising partner**.
+To show ads, your **advertising identifier** and **approximate (coarse) location** are shared with AdMob, which uses them for its own advertising purposes under its own privacy policy.

 We may also disclose information if required by law.
+We do **not** sell your personal information.

 ---